RebeccaStevens/is-immutable-type/README.md

 this reason, we allow types to be overridden.

-To override a type, pass an `overrides` array of all the `override` objects you want to use to your function call.
-You can either override a type by `name` or by a regex `pattern`.
-Specify a `to` property with the new immutableness value that should be used.
-Additionally you may also only override a type if it is calculated to have a certain immutableness by specifying a `from` property.
+To override a type, pass an `overrides` array of all the `override` objects you want to use to your function call.\
+You can either override a type by `name` or by a regex `pattern`.\
+You must specify a `to` property with the new immutableness value that should be used.\
+Additionally you may specify a `from` property which will make it so the override will only be applied if the calculated immutableness is between the `to` and `from` values (inclusively).

 ### Example 1

-Always treat `ReadonlyArray`s as Immutable
+Always treat `ReadonlyArray`s as `Immutable`.

 ```ts
 [{ name: "ReadonlyArray", to: Immutableness.Immutable }]